cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/packaging-blueprints.md

    The output file of the tar command above will be `blueprint-name.tar.gz`.

-## Supported CLI Archive Formats
+## Supported Archive Formats

-The following archive formats are supported for uploading a blueprint via the CLI:
+The following archive formats are supported for uploading a blueprint via the CLI and Cloudify Console:

 * tar
 * tar.gz
 * zip
 * tar.bz

-## UI Archive Formats Support

-The following archive format is supported for uploading a blueprint via the Cloudify user interface:

-* tar.gz.